Degef/Cub3D/README.md

 To get started with Cub3D, follow these steps:

 1. Clone this repository to your local machine.
-2. Compile the project by writing "make all" in the root of the project.
+2. Compile the project by writing "make all" at the root of the project.
 3. Run the executable with a valid map as argument (./cub3D maps/cub.cub).
 4. Explore the captivating 3D world we've created using the controls mentioned above.
+- Note: This will work in Mac and Linux environments only.

 ## Demo